Master of Science (MS) – Thesis Option

 Master of Agriculture (MAg)-Distance Education only

 Students pursuing careers in fields such as instructional design, agricultural leadership or rural community development might seek the Master of Agriculture in Agricultural Development.
-The program prepares individuals for leadership roles in education, natural resource management, cooperative extension service, and many other professional careers in agriculture and life sciences.
-This non-thesis degree program is completed at a distance that emphasizes the development of problem-solving skills involved in applying science and technology to benefit humanity.
+The program prepares individuals for leadership roles in education, cooperative extension service, instructional design, and many other professional careers in agriculture and life sciences.
+All courses in this degree program emphasize the development of problem-solving skills involved in applying science and technology to benefit humanity.

-The 36 semester hour degree program typically consists of courses in the department with a maximum of 12 hours of coursework in support areas.
+This program is a non-thesis degree program completed 100% asynchronous.
+The degree plan consist of at least 36 semester-credit hours of coursework, 24 semester credit hours of which are in the department with a maximum of 12 semester-credit hours of coursework in support areas.
 Distance courses are completed to meet the 12 semester hour residence requirement.
-Because of the diverse nature of the careers selected by MAgr graduate students, degree plans will vary considerably and are generally unique for each individual.
+Because of the diverse nature of the careers selected by Master of Agriculture graduate students, degree plans will vary considerably and are generally unique for each individual.

 To demonstrate problem solving capabilities, a professional internship may be completed to provide meaningful, applied, and practical experience.
 An internship is generally completed at the end of formal coursework, and involves either paid or un-paid employment with a cooperating business or agency.
 Planned in concert by the student, university adviser and business supervisor, the internship normally lasts from three to six months.
 One to three credits may be earned for the internship and professional goals.
 A professional paper is required.